holepunchto/bare-module/README.md

 Returns the exported module contents.

-A common pattern for writing an addon module is to use `require.addon()` as the js module exports:
+A common pattern for writing an addon module is to use `require.addon()` as the JavaScript module exports:

 ```js
 module.exports = require.addon()